vaadin-component-factory/enhanced-rich-text-editor/enhanced-rich-text-editor-tables/README.md

 * even / odd rows
 * header / footer
 * specific rows (set by current row)

+## Events
+There are several events, that are fired by the ERTE regarding tables.
+All of the following events can be obtained by registering the respective listener on the table extension instance.
+Please check the javadocs of the respective event for additional details.

+* TableSelectedEvent - a table has been (de-) selected in the ERTE
+* TableCellChangedEvent - the selected table cell indices have changed
+* TemplatesChangedEvent - the style templates json has changed (e.g. a new template has been added or styles have been manipulated)
+* TemplateSelectedEvent - the active template for the current table has changed (e.g. the user used the dialog combobox)

 ## Modifying toolbar components
 Depending on your use case, you may not want the user to use some features or allow them to modify each part